 Initiatives at the Minnesota Department of Health

-On November 4, 2008, Minnesota voters approved the Clean Water, Land, and Legacy Amendment (Minnesota Constitution, Sec.15) to the constitution to protect drinking water sources; to protect, enhance, and restore wetlands, prairies, forests, and fish, game, and wildlife habitat; to preserve arts and cultural heritage; to support parks and trails; and to protect, enhance, and restore lakes, rivers, streams, and groundwater.
-The amendment specifies that 5% of the Clean Water Fund be allocated to drinking water protection.
+On November 4, 2008, Minnesota voters approved the Clean Water, Land, and Legacy Amendment (Minnesota Constitution, Article 11, Sec.15) to the constitution to protect drinking water sources; to protect, enhance, and restore wetlands, prairies, forests, and fish, game, and wildlife habitat; to preserve arts and cultural heritage; to support parks and trails; and to protect, enhance, and restore lakes, rivers, streams, and groundwater.
+The amendment specifies that at least 5 percent of the Clean Water Fund be dedicated to drinking water protection.

-Minnesota Department of Health (MDH) initiatives supported by the Clean Water Fund focus on drinking water protection.
+The Minnesota Department of Health’s (MDH) initiatives supported by the Clean Water Fund mostly focus on drinking water protection.
 These initiatives protect public health by:

-- enhancing the primary source of information about drinking water wells for the state (County Well Index), and
+- Enhancing the primary source of information about drinking water wells for the state (County Well Index).

 State Agency Collaboration